 - they make inappropriate assumptions about you, your relationship or what they expect you want in a wedding

-- they tell you that theyโre comfortable being involved in lesbian weddings as they treat everyone the same
+- they tell you that they’re comfortable being involved in lesbian weddings because they “treat everyone the same”

-- their website focuses on straight couples and has few or no images of lesbian couples
+- their website focuses on straight couples and has few or no images of lesbian or same-sex couples

-- their paperwork and forms still refer to โbride and groomโ in the same sentence
+- their paperwork and forms still refer to ‘bride and groom’

-These are clear signals that their queer literacy needs to be improved and that they are probably not as lesbian-friendly as they make out.
+These are clear signals that their queer literacy needs to be improved – and that they are probably not as lesbian-friendly or LGBTIQA+ inclusive as they make out.

-Q. How much experience do you have working with lesbian couples?
-How many lesbian weddings have you done?
+Q. How much experience do you have working with lesbian couples or same-sex weddings?

 Q. Tell us about the most exciting lesbian wedding that you were involved with.
 What made it stand out?

-Q. Whatโs your policy on using non-gendered language?
+Q. What’s your policy on using non-gendered language (partner, spouse, etc.)?

 Q. What steps do you take to ensure a lesbian-friendly atmosphere at the wedding?